orb-community/orb-website/docs/documentation/install.md

 !!! bug

     Is the Helm deployment not working correctly?
 Found a bug?
-Come talk to us [live on Slack](https://netdev.chat/), or [file a GitHub issue here](https://github.com/ns1labs/orb/issues/new/choose).
+Come talk to us [live on Slack](https://netdev.chat/) in the `#orb` channel, or [file a GitHub issue here](https://github.com/ns1labs/orb/issues/new/choose).